AlibabaCloudDocs/alikafka/intl.en-US/Pricing/Billing.md

 # Billing

-This topic describes the instance specifications, regions, instance types, billable items, and billing methods of Message Queue for Apache Kafka.
+This topic describes the instance editions, regions, instance types, billable items, and billing methods of Message Queue for Apache Kafka.

 **Note:** The connector feature of Message Queue for Apache Kafka is in public preview.
 This feature is independent of Message Queue for Apache Kafka instances.
 Therefore, you are not charged on the Message Queue for Apache Kafka side when you use a connector to synchronize data between Message Queue for Apache Kafka and another Alibaba Cloud service.
 Alibaba Cloud does not provide Service Level Agreement \(SLA\) commitments for the connector feature in public preview.
 For more information about SLA commitments and billing of other related services, see descriptions of the corresponding services.

-## Instance specifications
+## Instance editions

 The following table describes the specifications for each instance edition of Message Queue for Apache Kafka.